aceofspades0231/Tetracrop/README.md

-# Tetris-Clone
+# Tetracrop
 Tetris with a twist

 **Overview**
-This project is a personal endeavor that puts a unique spin on the classic Tetris gameplay.
-Instead of the traditional setting, we've added a charming farm theme to enhance the gaming experience.
+Tetracrop is a personal project that injects a delightful twist into the classic Tetris gameplay.
+Set in a charming farm theme, this game introduces unique features, including explosive vegetable combinations for exciting scoring opportunities.

 **Features**
 - **Classic Tetris Gameplay:** Enjoy the timeless fun of Tetris with a familiar twist.
 - **Farm Theme:** Immerse yourself in a delightful farm atmosphere while stacking blocks.
+- **Vegetable Explosions:** Create powerful explosions by connecting 12 blocks of the same color (vegetable), adding an exciting scoring mechanic.

 **How to Play**
 1. **Objective:** Clear lines by stacking blocks to make them disappear.